ajman098/dnd5e-shopinventory/README.md

 A: Open an issue at https://github.com/ajman098/dnd5e-shopinventory/issues.
 Even better: fork the project, fix the problem, and post a pull request.

 #### Q: How do I edit the base items and prices? ####
 A: Currently the code points to a read-only database.
 You can instead edit the connect.php file and point it to your own database.
-All the current data is in the shop.sql file.
+All the current data is in the tables.sql file.
 Once that's imported to your sql database, you can edit the values using phpmyadmin.

 CREDIT